Colour head shot of Katy Gallagher, current Minister for Finance. She is smiling and wearing a blue blazer.

 Prime Minister of Australia

 ANTHONY ALBANESE, PRIME MINISTER: Good afternoon.
 My Government has said that we would make sure that Australians are not paying one cent more than they should when they go to the supermarket.
 We continue to deliver.
 Today, we are launching the exposure draft of our new mandatory food and grocery code, as well as the amendments to legislation that we will introduce into the parliament this year.
 We're launching the exposure draft so that we can ensure that there's full transparency about where the Government intends to head.
 Of course, previously there's been a voluntary code.
-Quite clearly, that has not been good enough and that's why we commissioned former Minister Craig Emerson to make recommendations to the Government and this is a fulfillment of those recommendations.
+Quite clearly, that has not been good enough and that's why we commissioned former Minister Craig Emerson to make recommendations to the Government and this is a fulfilment of those recommendations.
 The legislation that we would introduce would mean that Aldi, Coles, Woolworths and Metcash would face multi-million dollar penalties for serious breaches.
 We know there's more to do.
 And my Government wants to make sure that Australian consumers get a fair go.
 When families are doing it tough, they need a government that's on their side.
 But they also need a tough consumer cop on the beat.
 And today the ACCC has alleged that Woolworths and Coles temporarily increased the prices of 266 Woolworths’ products and 245 Coles products for short periods of time before placing them on ‘prices dropped’ and ‘down down’ promotions.
 These are serious allegations that the ACCC is bringing before the courts.
 If this is found to be true, it's completely unacceptable.
 This is not the Australian spirit.
 Customers don't deserve to be treated as fools by the supermarkets.
 They deserve much, much better than that.
 My Government takes today's announcement by the ACCC very seriously, as it's before the court, so it would be inappropriate to comment further, but we will examine, as the courts are able to deliberate.
 Shoppers are on the hunt for discounts when they do their weekly grocery shop because every dollar matters when people get to the checkout, advertised discounts need to be genuine each and every time.
 Specials need to be real because household budgets are tight.
 And I welcome the ACCC standing with supermarket shoppers.
 Finance Minister.

 KATY GALLAGHER, MINISTER FOR FINANCE: Thanks PM.
 Well, as the PM said, we're out consulting on the exposure draft for the mandatory code.
 So, this was one of Dr Emerson's 11 recommendations in his review, and this consultation will stay open until the 18th of October.
 So, it's been very clear the direction we're heading in.
 It covers off issues that have been raised through the various reviews that have been done, including around penalties and also around retribution.
 So, what suppliers had been saying about raising issues under the voluntary code.
 So, it's all there for people to see.
 And this is a subset in our response to some of those cost of living pressures people are feeling at the supermarket when they go and try and do their household shop each week, because we've already done the CHOICE quarterly reporting, so that the second report on that will come out, I think, later this week.
 And we've also got the ACCC with their inquiry into supermarkets, which will report next year, early next year.
 So, this is just one element of a larger response that we've put in place, based on the fact that groceries and doing your shopping is really placing pressure on household budgets.
 We want to make sure that shoppers and families around the country get a better deal than they've been getting.